librato/statsd-librato-backend/README.md

 steps are:

 1. Upgrade to the latest [Etsy statsd][statsd].
-2. Install the Librato backend: `npm install statsd-librato-backend`.
+2. In the statsd directory, install the Librato backend: `npm install statsd-librato-backend`.
 3. Swap the statsd configuration variable `graphService` with the `backends` list.
 So if your old configuration looked like: